jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 ## Complete Python SDK integration

-This walkthrough uses a single-account rotation credential and covers SDK configuration, the first fetch, application confirmation, and one complete rotation.
+An SDK access configuration accepts one policy mode.
+Create separate configurations for subscriptions and rotation; each generates its own focused example.

 ### Prerequisites

-1. Create a **Single-account rotation** credential under **Application Management > Application Credentials** and record its credential key.
+1. Create a **Credential update subscription** or **Alternating dual-account rotation** policy under **PAM Integration > Credential Policies** and bind the application.
+A subscription automatically covers every account authorized to that application; only alternating rotation selects two asset accounts on the policy.
-2. Create or open the target application and authorize the credential's asset account from the **Accounts** page.
+2. Create or open the target application and authorize its asset accounts from the **Accounts** page.
+For alternating rotation, authorize both policy accounts.
-3. Create an SDK configuration under the application's **Client Access** page and select the credential.
+3. Open **Access configurations** in the target credential policy, create an SDK configuration, and select policies of the same mode.
+The current policy is selected automatically.
 4. Open the SDK configuration, select **Generate**, download `jms_pam_config.py`, and protect it as secret material.

 Every application process or connection pool must use a stable, unique `instance_id`.
 Reuse the identifier when redeploying the same instance; never share one identifier across instances.